 - JSOC Intelligence Brigade (JIB): Analyzes intelligence collected by elements of JSOC and disseminates it throughout the command.
 (Source)

-5. Notable Operations
+5. Notable Operations of JSOC

 There are many operations that JSOC has participated in, as since its inception it has directed and coordinated some of the most secretive special operations missions undertaken by the United States.
 Some excellent representations of JSOC’s adaptability and multi-unit integration are the numerous task forces established during the Iraq War.